Home » Supplements Needed for a Successful Raw Diet in Cold Climates – and in Today’s World

 Coral supplements are a natural way to get magnesium and calcium synergistically.
 Other bioavailable magnesium forms are magnesium malate or glycinate supplements (magnesium oxide is poorly absorbed).
 Magnesium can also be absorbed through the skin: magnesium chloride baths, baths with Dead Sea salt, or applying magnesium oil can help alongside oral supplementation.

 The grass juice powder (see above) does contain magnesium in the natural green chlorophyll pigments, too.
+This is the most natural way to supplement it and will prevent the gastro-intestinal effects that magnesium supplements can have.

-7. Organic sulfur (MSM)
+8. Organic sulfur (MSM)

 Methysulfonlmethane, or short MSM, is organic sulfur, that naturally occurs in foods.
 In a sub-optimal raw diet sulfur can be short in supply.
 Despite its exotic name, MSM is one of the safest compounds to supplement!

-MSM has multiple reported benefits:
+MSM has many benefits:

 • MSM supplements the essential nutrient sulfur (mineral), as a sulfur donor